top of page

 Hidden Strengths

-An examination of how first-generation experience functions as a source of strength, not something to overcome
+An examination of first-generation experience as a driver of professional capability

 Actionable Frameworks